danesparza/feature/README.md

 ### How do I use this?

+These tools help you use your existing configuration system to get & store Feature flags as JSON data, see if a feature is enabled for a given user/group/network and see what variant (if any) a user should get.

-These tools help you use your existing configuration system (either the [built in to .NET](https://msdn.microsoft.com/en-us/library/system.configuration.configurationmanager.appsettings(v=vs.110).aspx) or tools like [Consul](https://www.consul.io/api/kv.html), [Centralconfig](https://github.com/cagedtornado/centralconfig), or custom built)
+It doesn't matter if your config system is [built in to .NET](https://msdn.microsoft.com/en-us/library/system.configuration.configurationmanager.appsettings(v=vs.110).aspx) or tools like [Consul](https://www.consul.io/api/kv.html), [Centralconfig](https://github.com/cagedtornado/centralconfig), or custom built -- you can use this for feature flags.

-Store your feature flags in your configuration system as a JSON string and use these utilities to interact with your feature flags.
+In short: Store your feature flags in your configuration system as a JSON string and use these utilities to interact with your feature flags.

-#### Get a Feature Flag from JSON string
+#### Get a feature flag from a JSON string

 ```csharp
 using Feature.Library;